tytydraco/yessleep/out/Roadkill.md

 My grip on the handgun tightened.

 “Well, shoot," the deputy said a moment later, reappearing at the window.
-“I see you've got something in your truck under that tarp, huh?"
+“I see you've got something in your truck bed under that tarp, huh?"

 I closed my eyes, breathing in the smell of the woods that had surrounded me.